-The Strategic Director Corporate Services will submit a report (Document "I") which sets out the financial envelope for the Council to deliver its key priorities as set out in the revised Corporate Plan based on assumptions made from the relevant data available.
+The local government sector continues to face various challenges amidst a backdrop of uncertainty.
+Last year the Council recognised that the financial landscape could totally shift and in response embarked on a planning journey to allocate its budget across the key priority outcomes for Bradford Council and the District.
+The report of the Strategic Director Corporate Services (Document "C") sets out the financial envelope for the Council to deliver its key priorities as set out in the revised Corporate Plan based on assumptions made from the relevant data available.